khorsmann/perl5-hints/README.md

 ## Print Array with Data::Dumper

-Backslash @Array means here an reference to the array.
+Backslash @Arrayname means here an reference to the array.
+The array @names had only 3 elements, 0,1,2 indexed.
+The array @array had one more, indexed 0,1,2,3.

 ```perl
 use Data::Dumper;